Minnesota’s Best Museums, According to Latinx Artist Luis Fitch

 “I think it's the best museum in the Twin Cities,” says Fitch, who was familiar with the museum long before he ever stepped foot in it.
 During his university days, he recalls, he studied various progressive exhibits presented at the Walker.
 “They're really well known for bringing international vanguard, well-established alternative artists — not just painting, but film, design, architecture…they get into everything.

 He continues, "They're always ahead of the game.
 So, you might go and see a show from an artist that you've never heard of, and then a year later you are reading an article about the best art show of the year in The New York Times, and it's that same show that you went to and experienced a year before.
 That's what they stand for since day one.
 They push the envelope — they make you think.”
-(There’s also a lauded music fest that kicks off summer seasons, Rock the Garden, with emerging bands from around the country.)

 In addition to its exhibits, the museum does a lot of programming specifically for families and kids, which keeps it close to Fitch’s heart.
 “My son grew up visiting the Walker.
 Since he was 4 years old, I've taken him there.
 And we've been members of that place since he was a kid.”
 Professionally, Fitch and his company have done a lot of work for the museum, too, “for educational purposes for the Latinx community.”